 In 2018 the Victorian State Government announced funding for all children aged 6 months up until their fifth birthday to receive the Influenza (flu) vaccine free of charge.

-Any child who is receiving the flu vaccine for the first time must have 2 doses, a month apart, as a primary course.
+Any child who is under the age of 9 receiving the flu vaccine for the first time must have 2 doses, a month apart, as a primary course.

 Free flu vaccine is also available for: